What to Do after Embryo Transfer to Increase Success?

 Can I bend over after embryo transfer?

-Although your embryo implantation will not be affected by a little bit of bending, it is recommended not to bend over repeatedly after IVF transfer.
+Although a little bending will not affect your embryo implantation, it is recommended not to bend over repeatedly after IVF transfer.

 Can I lift anything after the IVF transfer?